 Prague Symphony Orchestra

-The name comes from the fact that two members of the quartet were born in the same town as composer J. V. Stamic, but in reality the group play more Britten and Bártok than Stamic.
+The name comes from the fact that two quartet members were born in the same town as composer J. V. Stamic, but in reality, the group play more Britten and Bártok than Stamic.
 If you don’t want a full orchestra, this is a very refreshing alternative. www.stamicquartet.cz

 Barokní knihovní sál (Baroque Library Hall)

 With its stunning 18th-century frescoes and colourful stuccowork, this monastery library hall is one of the most charming – if, for some reason, least used – concert halls in Prague.
 You’re always guaranteed high quality here, with regular performances by the Collegium Marianum ensemble (see above).
 Melantrichova 971/19, Staré Město. www.collegiummarianum.cz

 Bazilika sv.
 Jakuba (Basilica of St. James)